Last updated on April 10, 2025

 Selecting your images means picking the photos you want to process.
 You can select a single photo, multiple photos, or all photos in a folder.

-Selected images have lighter grey frame and a cyan border around the thumbnail.
+Selected images have lighter grey frame and a white border around the thumbnail.
 To select photos:

-If you want to deselect specific images, click on the thumbnails with the cyan border and checkmark.
-However, it is faster to click the Deselect button.
+If you want to deselect specific images, click on the thumbnails with the lighter grey frame and the white border.
+To deselect all images, click anywhere in the empty areas of the Lightbox.

 Starting photos processing.

 After having chosen and selected the photos, you are ready to process them.
-This involves applying optical corrections, using the DxO Optics Modules, and then partial demosaicing with noise processing to generate either: a linear DNG file (which retains RAW file latitude) to finish processing in your preferred program, a TIFF file (which you can also correct and retouch with your usual photo software), or a JPEG file for immediate use to send or share.
+This involves applying optical corrections, using the DxO Modules, and then denoising and demosaicing to generate either:

 To find a description of all processing options and settings, please check the Processing tools and setting page.